Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 What is BPS?

 BPS — Biodiversity Performance Score — is a biodiversity performance assessment tool for building projects, operated by IRICE.
 It produces an objective, documented score based on criteria covering three phases: Baseline (ecological assessment of the site before intervention), Design (design choices, materials, co-design) and Operations (long-term consistency).
-BPS is a scoring tool, distinct from any certification process.
+BPS is a biodiversity diagnostic and scoring tool, signed by IRICE, usable at every phase of a project.

 Is BPS a certification?